🚦 Essential Knowledge

 Hazard Lights

-Always signal in good time - at least 3 seconds before making your maneuver.
+Signal in good time (e.g. at least 3 seconds before the manoeuvre).

-Ensure your indicator cancels after completing the maneuver to avoid confusing other drivers.
+Ensure the indicator stops after the manoeuvre to avoid misleading others.

 Ready to Practice with Real Test Routes?